afi-dev/eduplanner-preview/README.md

 ## Requirements

-Before deploying EduPlanner, it’s important to consider a few key factors to ensure the application works as expected.
+Before deploying **EduPlanner**, it’s important to consider a few key factors to ensure the application works as expected.

 ### Login credentials for one or more student accounts

 > [!IMPORTANT]
 >
-> To function properly, the application requires user-specific login credentials.
+> To function properly, the application requires user-specific **login credentials**.
 This means that the credentials of a particular student need to be used to access the schedule data.
 If the class shares a similar schedule, one set of credentials will be sufficient.
 However, if there are variations in the schedule based on different programs or courses for certain students in the class, you will need to provide the credentials of multiple students.
 This way, you can retrieve several schedules based on the specific program or course type of each student.

 # License